 Arts & Crafts pieces were made between about 1895 to 1915 in the U.S. They are based on heavy, rectilinear forms balanced by exquisite details that serve to visually lighten their lines.
-Visible tenons connect parts of a chair, and Corbel brackets reinforce joints to create graceful profiles.
+Visible tenons connect parts of a chair, and corbel brackets reinforce joints to create graceful profiles.
 Open parallel slats abound, and stained glass is a staple of Arts & Crafts lamps and home design, contrasting the stability of wood with the soothing presence of air and light.
+In the best examples, weight is never clumsy—solidity is refined by rhythm, spacing, and the careful placement of every rail, peg, and reveal.

 The charm of painted scrolls on ceiling beams needs no introduction.
 This decorative accent is a delightful addition to any room.
 And though beams are common elements in many interiors rarely do one see them used as a focal point for decorative applications.
 Whether you enjoy the old world charm of Italy, or the contemporary flair of a San Francisco loft space, these tech iques can be adapted to suit the most creative inspiration.